merenlab/anvio/anvio/docs/programs/anvi-predict-metabolic-exchanges.md

 The data directories are relevant for loading the %(reaction-network)s in the contigs database, so it is best to use the same data directories that were utilized when running %(anvi-reaction-network)s.

+### Adjusting number of threads and processes

+If you have a lot of computational resources, you can make this program work faster by parallelizing some of the tasks.
+For instance:
+- when processing a single pair of genomes, multiple Pathway Map Walks can be done at once according to the number of threads set using the parameter `--num-threads`
+- when processing multiple pairs of genomes (i.e., 'MULTI-MODE'), multiple pairs of genomes can be processed at once according to the number of threads set using the `--num-threads` parameter.
+Each comparison, however, will internally utilize one thread, UNLESS...
+- since MULTI-MODE internally does multiple 'single pair' comparisons, you can increase the number of threads each comparison uses for Pathway Map walks by setting _both_ the `--num-parallel-processes` parameter _and_ the `--num-threads` parameter

+Confused?
+Let's see a few examples.

+**Multithreading 'single' mode**

+In this example, the program will predict exchanges between one pair of genomes, and it will be able to do Pathway Map walks for 4 Pathway Maps at once.

+{{ codestart }}
+anvi-predict-metabolic-exchanges -c1 %(contigs-db)s -c2 %(contigs-db)s \
+                                 -O ANY_PREFIX \
+                                 --num-threads 4
+{{ codestop }}

+Resource requirement: Your computer (or the job you submitted to a high-performance computing cluster) must have **>4 threads** available to run this example.

+{:.notice}
+Why >4 and not >=4?
+I'm glad you asked.
+You see, the program itself has to run on one thread and it will start 4 child processes to work on the Pathway Map walks, bringing the total usage up to n=5 threads.
+Why not spawn `n-1` child processes so that the _total_ thread usage of the program is exactly equal to the `--num-threads` number?
+Well, that is a good idea.
+But in practice, the program (parent process) is not doing very much while waiting for its child processes to send their data back.
+And it seemed less confusing this way to begin with.
+If you think that extra thread will cause issues, now you know and you can set `--num-threads` a bit lower accordingly.
+And if you are upset about this, you know who to complain to. 😇

+**Multithreading multi-mode (multiple single-threaded comparisons at once)**

+In this example, the program will predict exchanges between all possible pairs of genomes in the provided %(external-genomes)s file, and it will be able to process 4 genome pairs at once.
+Each genome pair comparison is single-threaded in this case, meaning that there is no parallel processing of Pathway Map walks.

+{{ codestart }}
+anvi-predict-metabolic-exchanges -e %(external-genomes)s \
+                                 -O ANY_PREFIX \
+                                 --num-threads 4
+{{ codestop }}

+Resource requirement: Your computer (or the job you submitted to a high-performance computing cluster) must have **>4 threads** available to run this example.

+**Multiprocessing multi-mode (multiple multithreaded comparisons at once)**

+Finally, in this example, the program will process multiple pairs of genomes, but each genome pair comparison is multithreaded.
+Specifically, here we allow it to process 3 genome pairs in parallel, and each parallel process can in turn use 4 threads (so the Pathway Map Walk is multithreaded).

+{{ codestart }}
+anvi-predict-metabolic-exchanges -e %(external-genomes)s \
+                                 -O ANY_PREFIX \
+                                 --num-threads 4 \
+                                 --num-parallel-processes 3
+{{ codestop }}

+Resource requirement: Your computer (or the job you submitted to a high-performance computing cluster) must have **>12 threads** available to run this example.

+{:.notice}
+Why >12 threads?
+Well, 4 * 3 = 12, plus there is one additional thread on which the main program is running while waiting for its child processes for a total usage of n=13 threads (confused? read the yellow box under the first example).
+If you are paying _really_ close attention, you might realize that each child process needs to run on its own thread while spawning its own set of (grand)child processes.
+Good catch!
+We account for this by allowing each child process to create `t-1` threads (where `t` is the `--num-threads` value) so that the total per-process footprint is equal to `--num-threads`.
+So in this example, technically only 3 Pathway Map walks are done at once for each genome pair comparison even though we set `--num-threads` to 4.
+At large scales, we cannot necessarily afford to ignore an extra thread per child process like we do for the parent process.

 ## Technical Details

 This section describes how the predictions of metabolic exchanges are done, for a given pair of genomes.